nelmio/NelmioApiDocBundle/Resources/doc/index.rst

                 path_patterns: # an array of regexps
                     - ^/api(?!/doc$)

-    .. versionadded:: 3.1

-        The ``areas`` config option was added in version 3.1.
-You had to use ``routes`` in 3.0 instead.

 How does this bundle work?
 --------------------------

-It generates you a swagger documentation from your symfony app thanks to **Describers**.
-Each of these **Describers** extract infos from various sources.
-For instance, one extract data from SwaggerPHP annotations, one from your routes, etc.
+It generates you an OpenAPI documentation from your symfony app thanks to **Describers**.
+One extracts data from SwaggerPHP annotations, one from your routes, etc.

 If you configured the ``app.swagger_ui`` route above, you can browse your